GafryDF/reflections/reflections.md

 > it allows you to bundle multiple files with a commit, useful for logical grouping

 > working directory is everything else what you don't want to commit (yet) so also allows you to selectively select what you want to have committed

+### reflection (12)

+How can you use the staging area to make sure you have one commit per logical change?

+> by adding all the changes (files) needed for that fix or logical commit ... in the staging area and from there do a commit